 Auditions take place yearly and by appointment.
-The 2021 date will be in early May, and will be confirmed shortly.
+The 2023 date will be confirmed soon.
 Please email girl.choristers@merton.ox.ac.uk for more information about this year's auditions.

 The audition will include:

 - The performance of a short piece of your choice (for example, a hymn or song is fine).
 Please bring the piano accompaniment along. - Some simple aural tests. - Some vocal exercises to explore your range. - A short conversation with the Director of Music and Chaplain.